projectCraftsman/opensslCertificateAuthority/readme.md

-First things first, this document is based on [work by Jamie Nguyen.](https://jamielinux.com/docs/openssl-certificate-authority/introduction.html) I have added support for Subject Alternative Names on the Server and User certs and have made changes to the directory structure but the lineage should be obvious.
+First things first, this document is based on [work by Jamie Nguyen.](https://jamielinux.com/docs/openssl-certificate-authority/introduction.html).
+You should go read his document it points out a few details that I gloss over here.
+I have added support for Subject Alternative Names on the Server and User certs and have made changes to the directory structure but the lineage should be obvious.

 A few quick thoughts...